BLOG: Who are the most famous Paralympians?

 Becoming a famous Paralympian is often defined by success and becomes as much a question of ‘who is the most successful Paralympian’, however becoming a famous Paralympian is not simply about success at the Paralympic Games.

-Paralympians are seen as an inspiration to disabled and able-bodied athletes alike, and many of the world’s most famous Paralympians are those that inspire others around them.
+Paralympians are seen as an inspiration to disabled and non-disabled athletes alike, and many of the world’s most famous Paralympians are those that inspire others around them.

 In this post, we want to take a close look at some of the world’s most famous Paralympians, including those who have retired from the sport and those still competing today.
 We also wanted to take a closer look at some of New Zealand’s most famous Paralympians as we countdown to the Tokyo 2020 Paralympic Games starting on the 24th August 2021.